bricker/actions-workflow-compiler/README.md

 ## How to make a change to a workflow

-The final `yml` files are compiled from the JSON source (in `src`) and output into `.github/workflows`.
-You should only edit the `json` files, as any changes you make the the `yml` will be overwritten.
-The `yml` files must be committed to source control because GitHub uses the checked-in workflow files.
+The final YAML files are compiled from the JSON source (in `.github/workflows/src`) and output into the root of `.github/workflows`.
+You should only edit the JSON files, as any changes made to the YAML files will be overwritten.
+The YAML files must be committed to source control because GitHub uses the checked-in workflow files.

 When you're done making your changes to the JSON source files, run `npx compile-workflows`.
-The script will generate new `yml` files from the JSON source.
+The script will generate new YAML files from the JSON source.

 ## Limitations